MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 ## Create your LUIS Authoring Resource in Azure

-The LUIS Authoring Resource is an [Azure Cognitive Services][cognitive-services-overview] Resource that you create using Azure's [Create Cognitive Services][create-cognitive-services] page.
-You can think of this as a container for your LUIS applications and the model, or models that those LUIS applications are comprised of. the LUIS Authoring Resource provides a secure way to author your LUIS resources.
-This includes all of the activities involved, such as create, update, train, and publish.
+The LUIS Authoring Resource is an [Azure Cognitive Services][cognitive-services-overview] resource that you create using Azure's [Create Cognitive Services][create-cognitive-services] page.
+You can think of this as a container for your LUIS applications and the model, or models that those LUIS applications are comprised of.
+The LUIS Authoring resource provides a secure way to author your LUIS resources.
+You need this to be able to perform the activities involved, such as create, update, train, and publish a LUIS app.
 The Bot Framework CLI LUIS group provides the commands you need to accomplish these tasks.

 1. Go to the Azure [Create Cognitive Services][create-cognitive-services] page.
 2. In the **Create options** section, select **Authoring** to create a LUIS authoring resource.